bkw777/dl2/co2ba.md

 to where they don't need to be encoded, because strings of nuls are common.
 It ends up reducing the encoded file size (on average) simply because fewer bytes need to be encoded (on average).
+This only applies to method A (or B), no effect on H or I.

 ## Examples
 <!--